 The newest guidelines from the American College of Obstetricians and Gynecologists suggest a pregnant woman should use her Rate of Perceived Exertion (see image below) or the talk test to monitor effort level while exercising.
 A pregnant woman’s heart rate fluctuates throughout gestation, therefore making it difficult for you to determine from a number on a heart rate monitor just how hard your body is actually working.
 This is why Rate of Perceived Exertion and the Talk Test can be more effective.

 As mentioned above, in April 2020 ACOG determined that perceived exertion is a more effective way to monitor intensity than heart rate monitors.
 While the talk test is another fantastic way to measure exercise intensity during pregnancy!
 Fun note: If you have are an avid exerciser, you might recognize you are pregnant because your normal routine has your RPE or heart rate going higher than usual.

-A handful of research articles (from Dr. James Clapp and the IOC’s Exercise and Pregnancy in Recreational and Elite Athletes) suggest pregnant athletes should use a heart rate monitor as an additional tool because athletes tend to “push” through.
+A handful of research articles including the IOC’s Exercise and Pregnancy in Recreational and Elite Athletes suggest pregnant athletes should use a heart rate monitor as an additional tool because athletes tend to “push” through.

 Measuring exertion through the talk test is one of the easiest ways to determine what’s too much and what’s too little.
 As long as you can carry on a conversation while exercising you are likely in the sweet spot and not overexerting yourself.